 Meeting locals in Kathmandu, away from the specific tourist hubs, has been one of my best experiences here so far.

-But stopping for a Masala tea created a chance encounter with Kathmandu locals and a chance to find out more about life in the city.
+Stopping for a Masala tea created a chance encounter with Kathmandu locals and a chance to find out more about life in the city.

 Local Life in Kathmandu